 The following table has been formed using information from key stakeholder meetings on the 2nd and 24th February 2023.
+Further feedback was received through the public Exhibition period, records of which are held with the Council.

 Values + Aspirations

 Target user groups